kevinaxu/soho-spaces-next/tasks.md

   - [x] "See the project" CTA links should be extracted into shared component
   - [x] Extract Image responsiveness into a shared component which handles viewport checks, `srcset`, etc
   - [x] Create an adapter that converts Sanity API into minimal mockData format
+  - [x] Move all mockData into a separate /data directory (/data/mockData/about.json).
+This can be the output of `sanity dataset export production`